bigmark222/truck_user_book/src/mesh_normals_icosahedron.md

 # Normals - Icosahedron

-Apply the normal helper functions to the `icosahedron()` mesh so you can export both flat (per-face) and smooth (per-vertex) versions.
+Apply the normal helper functions to the `icosahedron` mesh so you can export both flat (per-face) and smooth (per-vertex) versions.

 Use the shared `write_polygon_mesh` helper from `lib.rs` to export OBJ files in these examples.

 ## Example: flat vs. smooth normals

-Create `examples/normals/icosahedron.rs`:
+Create `examples/normals_icosahedron.rs`:

 ```rust
 use truck_meshes::{